Em01/bookmark_manager/README.md

 #Bookmark Manager
 This was the project for week 6 at Makers Acadmey.
 This project is not yet completed but it gave me the opportunity to learn how to use Cucumber and Capybara for the first time.
 In addition to everything we had learnt over the past 6 weeks the project enabled us to gain an understanding of Integration testing, Relational databases and Security considerations for the first time.
+The project was set by @ecomba.

 ##Technologies Used
 - Sublime Text